escaladesports/synapse/README.md

 WIP

 ## Todo
-- Multiple searches at the same time bugs
 - Ability to change which tag is searched (default: body)
 - matchMinimum as option
 - Batch limit option